Ju2H3brc0t/Chillr/README.md

  - **Counting System**: A counting game where users must increment the number correctly without sending consecutive messages.

-The commands in this code do not have permission checks.
+The commands added in this code do not have permission checks.
 Discord allows you to add them in the server options under `Integration -> "Bot name"`

 ⚠ Some features are still in development and may experience bugs.